Motion Guided LIDAR-camera Self-calibration and Accelerated Depth Upsampling for Autonomous Vehicles: Experimentation

-Figure \ref{fig:performanceRegistration} reports the results of the experimentation showing the error at each trial and RMSE performance in these 100 trails for each of the registration parameters independently.
-Note here that in each trial not only the parameter plotted was randomized but all 6 DOF and that error is measured here by simple difference between result and ground truth.
-Figure \ref{fig:performanceRegistration} compares the error plots computed with our algorithm denoted by the blue circle with legend "RMSE E", the RPNP algorithm denoted with legend "RMSE PNP" and green cross and the difference between ground truth and the randomized initialization denoted with red asterisk and "RMSE I".
-We make several observations from the results of our experimentation: both algorithms were able to reduce error to close to zero in all 100 trials for all 6 parameters and both achieved a rotation RMSE's of $< 1^{\text{o}} $ and $<15$ cm for the translation.
-However, our registration formulation outperformed the RPnP by bringing the calibration parameters further to within RMSE accuracies of $<0.2^{\text{o}}$ of rotation and $<3$ cm translation.
+Figure \ref{fig:performanceRegistration} summarize the performance results obtained from the experimentation with corresponding RMSE's listed in Table \ref{tab:table1}.
+The whiskers in the box-plots of Figure \ref{fig:performanceRegistration} corresponds to the range of the error while the boxplots shown in a color extend from the 1st to 3rd quartile of the error distribution.
+A total of three box-plots are shown per each of the six registration parameters corresponding to the random initialization labeled as "initialization", results of RPnP \cite{Li2012} algorithm labeled as "PnP' and the proposed method labeled as "Proposed".
+For these experiments a total of 100 trials where run for each of the registration parameters independently.
+Note here that in each trial not only the parameter plotted was randomized but all 6 DOF and that error is measured here as the $\ell_2$-norm between result and ground truth.
+From Figure \ref{fig:performanceRegistration} and Table \ref{tab:table1} we note that both algorithms were able to reduce the random initialization error to close to zero across all trials and for all 6 parameters.
+Both RPnP and the proposed algorithm achieved an overall rotation RMSE's of $< 1^{\text{o}} $ and $<15$ cm for the translation.
+However, the proposed registration formulation outperforms the RPnP method by reducing error to within RMSE accuracies of $<0.2^{\text{o}}$ of rotation and $<3$ cm translation.